-This course will teach students the creation and manipulation of polygon surfaces for use in film and games.
-The class will focus on the design and creation of 3D models, proper edge flow of assets, an understanding of form and edge quality, an appreciation of the importance of scale and proportion and scale, as well as a variety of creation tips and techniques used by industry professionals.
-Students will gain knowledge on how to integrate their models into a production pipeline.
+This course will teach students how to create and manipulate polygon surfaces for use in film and games.
+The class will focus on the design and creation of 3D models, proper edge flow of assets, an understanding of form and edge quality, an appreciation of the importance of scale and proportion, as well as a variety of creation tips and techniques used by industry professionals.
+Students will gain knowledge of how to integrate their models into a production pipeline.

-CAN 210 DIGITAL PAINTING 2 (3 Credits)
+CAN 210 ASSET PRODUCTION (3 Credits)